OLE-kosmos/docker-chrome-headless/README.md

 This project provides a Docker image for use in [behat-chrome/behat-chrome-extension](https://gitlab.com/behat-chrome/behat-chrome-extension) & [behat-chrome/chrome-mink-driver](https://gitlab.com/behat-chrome/chrome-mink-driver).

-It builds images for a range of supported PHP versions and adds the current release of Chrome.
+The built images provide a range of supported PHP versions and adds the current release of Chrome, along with NginX in a configuration to serve Mink's test fixtures.

 See Dockerfile for details.